nbnHackathon25/nbn-python-package-template/README.md

 # Run via script
 ./scripts/run_local.sh

-# Run the application manually (update with your actual command)
+# Run the application (update with your actual command)
 uv run python src/nbn_dummy_package/hello.py

 # Or run as a module